seany94/Feedlinks/README.md

 Do load unsafe script on your url-bar as iframe might not work properly Login using my account if you do not want to signup:- Username: seanc, Password: sc123

-Using node.js, react.js, express, postgres, DOM, AJAX, Bootstrap and webpack
+Using React.js, Node.js, Express, PostgreSQL, Javascript, JQuery, DOM, AJAX, Bootstrap and Webpack

 Brief Description:-